Srinath10X/VanillaBoard/README.md

 ## 📬 Contact

-For any inquiries or feedback, please contact [your-email-address].
+For any inquiries or feedback, please contact srinathspeaks@gmail.com.